arunkumarpalaniappan/blog/content/posts/2020/07/2020-07-04---Understanding-Javascript-Web-Workers.md

 ```

 5. **Handling Errors**
 Incase of any unexceptions, we can able to handle it using `onerror` event in the main thread.
-Error will have the following information
+Error will have `message`,`filename` and`lineno`.
-* message
-* filename
-* lineno

 Implementing fiboonacci number using web workers